Q. I have purchased Quibli. How do I get the discount for Flat Kit?

 Q. I’ve got errors just after importing Flat Kit.
 Why?

 First thing to try would be to restart Unity and check again.
 Secondly, try re-importing the asset.
+Check if you’ve got the correct RP version of Flat Kit.
 If none of these helped, get in touch.

 Q. What is the Shader Compilation Target Level of Flat Kit shaders?